 When I joined the group, they stopped speaking dialect and switched to Thai so I could understand.
 I know a few words of the Northern Dialect and I know it when I hear it, but you’ll lose me fast in conversation.

+I was hesitant to ask her age even though in Siamese culture such a question isn’t taken in offense.
+But still I kept to my White upbringing and didn’t ask that obvious question.
 She was very old to be sure.
 Easily 85 if not over 90.
-Thomm was a tiny woman, 100 lbs at most and not 5 feet tall.
+She was a tiny woman, 90 pounds at most and not 5 feet tall.
 Her dark brown face was covered in deep wrinkles and she was missing a few teeth.
 Although she used a wooden walking stick to help with balance, her gait was still strong and sure.

 Thomm related to us that she’d been coming to Doi Tung with her family since she was a little girl.
 Her grandfather had insisted that they always walk up from the village below as part of a family pilgrimage.
 Her grandfather had told the family that his grandfather adhered to the same tradition generations ago.